appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 **Step 2 -** Select the pricing plan.
 Read more about pricing plans over [here](https://arc-site.netlify.com/pricing/).

 **Step 3 -** Select the region to add Arc to.
-It is recommended that you pick a region closest to where your ElasticSearch cluster is running.
+It is recommended that you pick a region closest to where your Elasticsearch cluster is running.

 **Step 4 -** Enter a name for your Arc instance.
-And enter the ElasticSearch URL.
+And enter the Elasticsearch URL.
 Use the `Verify Connection` button to ensure that this URL is accessible.

 ![](https://i.imgur.com/NO5lcvl.png)

-> **Note:** We recommend either having an open ElasticSearch access policy or one based on Basic Authentication till the Arc instance is deployed.
+> **Note:** We recommend either having an open Elasticsearch access policy or one based on Basic Authentication till the Arc instance is deployed.

 **Step 5 -** Hit **Create Cluster** button and hang tight till your cluster is deployed.